Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

 ![Position of the cubes in front of the Main Camera](images/CompletedScene.png)
 <br/>_Position of the cubes in front of the Main Camera_

-5. On each cube, in the Inspector panel add a Labeling component
+5. On each cube, in the Inspector window, add a Labeling component
 	1. Select **Add (+)**
 	2. In the text field add the name of the object, for example Crate.
 Unity uses this label in the semantic segmentation images.